policumbent/camilla/README.md

-# Camilla - CAmbio Intrinsicamente LAborioso
+# Camilla - CAMbio Intrinsicamente LAborioso

 Testing software for the Phoenix gearbox, using a stepper motor.